-People Are Saying Their NutriBullets Exploded And Seriously Injured Them
+People Are Saying Their Nutribullets Exploded And Seriously Injured Them

-At least 22 people are suing NutriBullet, claiming the high-speed blenders malfunctioned and left them with severe injuries, CBS reported.
+At least 22 people are suing Nutribullet, claiming the high-speed blenders malfunctioned and left them with severe injuries, CBS reported.

-Several of the lawsuits claimed the NutriBullets "exploded" from heat and pressure building inside the sealed container, causing users to be burned, according to court documents.
+Several of the lawsuits claimed the Nutribullets "exploded" from heat and pressure building inside the sealed container, causing users to be burned, according to court documents.

-Many of the lawsuits also claimed users of the device got deep lacerations when its blades began spinning before it was fully assembled.
+Many of the lawsuits also claimed its users got deep lacerations when the device's blades began spinning before it was fully assembled.
 Several people allegedly required stitches, and at least one claimed to have had a finger "severed."

 Several plaintiffs claimed to have been permanently injured by the devices and said they're unlikely to ever fully heal.

-Brendan Cosso, one of the plaintiffs from the Los Angeles area, told FOX 11 he'd used his NutriBullet for years until it exploded this past September after just 20 seconds of use.
+Brendan Cosso, one of the plaintiffs from the Los Angeles area, told FOX 11 he'd used his Nutribullet for years until it exploded this past September after just 20 seconds of use.

 "This thing just chopped by hand to pieces pretty much," Cosso said.
 "I was making it, went to grab it, the container exploded off, and my hand went right into the blades."